 Going down south by the islands, I heard a lot about the Muay Thai fights held there.
 However, if you want to experience authentic Muay Thai fights by professionals rather than drunk tourists, then Bangkok is the place you need to be.
 This sport is Thailand’s most popular behind football, and it is safe to say that it is probably a lot more entertaining than football.
 It’s worth going at least once to catch one of these epic duels between Thailand’s most talented fighters.

-Khaosan Road is backpacker central, so while you won’t get the most authentic experience here, you will get a wild night out of it.
+Khaosan Road is backpacker central.
+While you won’t get the most authentic experience on here, you will undoubtedly get a wild night out of it.
 The street is lined with bar after bar with nightclubs dotted in between.
-People will be dancing wildly on the streets throughout the night, and with an abundance of vendors selling buckets, beers, and street food, you will have everything you need for a proper night out in Bangkok.
+There are no laws here, it feels like.
+People will be dancing wildly on the streets throughout the night, and with an abundance of vendors selling buckets, beers, balloons and street food, you will have everything you need for a proper night out in Bangkok.

 8. Hike Up Golden Mount (Wat Saket)